 The earliest known manuscript of Geoffrey Chaucer's The Canterbury Tales, housed at the National Library of Wales in Aberystwyth, has been digitized and is now available online. (photo)

-Mineko of Twin Moons reports that Their Majesties Ivan and Ian'ka of the Kingdom of Atenveldt have placed Franbald of Loncastre on vigil to contemplate elevation to the order of the Chivalry.
+Master Maol Mhichil mac Giolla Pheadair reports that at Their Crown Tournament, Their Majesties Siegfried and Elizabeth of the Kingdom of Northshield have placed Abelard die Elster on vigil to contemplate elevation to the Order of the Pelican.